gromov-ivan/gromov-ivan.github.io/README.md

-## Portfolio Website
+## Personal Website
-My new portfolio website which is currently being developed
+My new personal website which is currently being developed

 ## Technologies
 React, Bootstrap 5.2